• Skip to primary navigation

 • Next add the shrimp and mix all the contents .

-• Add a little water to your desired consistency and bring it to a boil.
+• Add a little water to bring it to your desired consistency, and bring it to a boil.

 • Add curry leaves and salt to taste.